What to do if you suspect a scam call

 Always be sceptical of deals that seem unusually generous or unrealistic.

-It's important to verify the legitimacy of such offers by checking the source and doing research more taking any action.
+It's important to verify the legitimacy of such offers by checking the source and doing more research before taking any action.

 Remember, if something feels off, it's better to be cautious and protect yourself from potential scams.

-According to Scamwatch (led by the government's National Anti-Scam Centre), Aussies have reported financial losses of $71.9 million AUD from scam calls since the beginning of 2024.
-Put another way, this staggering amount makes a mockery of honest hard work, destroys retirement plans and stops much-needed holidays - all because of deceitful behaviour.
+According to Scamwatch (led by the government's National Anti-Scam Centre), Aussies have reported financial losses of over $147 million AUD in losses from scam calls.

-The impact of being scammed goes way beyond financial harm.
-It causes emotional distress, affects mental health and lowers confidence in communication technologies too.
+The impact of being scammed goes beyond financial loss.
+Scam calls can cause emotional distress, affect mental health and lowers confidence in communication technologies.

 There are three types of warnings that look like this: